CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 # Publications and Source Material

-Most of these, and some contributions from the community, are available on (orthic.shorthand.fun) .
+Most of these, and some contributions from the community, are available on (orthic.shorthand.fun).
 Wording and examples are a mix of all sources and the author.
-If no reference is given, the rule is first written in the Manual.
+If no reference is given, the rule first appears in the Manual. (https://www.reddit.com/r/orthic/) has examples and discussion from the community.

 ### Cursive, sometimes called Phonetic Cursive
 A Manual of Cursive Shorthand,\